Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: -based change-point detection

 where the dependence on the initial context for each segment is suppressed to simplify notation.

 Importantly, each term in the product~(\ref{eq10}) can be computed efficiently using the \CTW\ algorithm.
-This means that models and parameters in each segment can be marginalized out, making it possible to efficiently compute the unnormalised posterior $\pi(\pp|x)$ for any $\pp$.
-This is critical for effective inference on $\pp$, as it means that there is no need to estimate or sample the variables $\{T^{(j)}\}$ and~$\{\theta^{(j)}\}$ in order to sample directly from the posterior distribution of the change-point locations $\pi(\pp|x)$, as described~next.
+This means that models and parameters in each segment can be marginalized out, making it possible to efficiently compute the unnormalised posterior distribution $\pi(\pp|x)$ for any $\pp$.
+This is critical for effective inference on $\pp$, as it means that there is no need to estimate or sample the variables $\{T^{(j)}\}$ and~$\{\theta^{(j)}\}$ in order to sample directly from $\pi(\pp|x)$, as described~next.

-{\bf MCMC sampler.} The MCMC sampler for $\pi( \boldsymbol{p}|x)$ is a Metropolis-Hastings \citep{Cassela} algorithm.
+{\bf MCMC sampler.} The MCMC sampler for $\pi( \boldsymbol{p}|x)$ is a Metropolis-Hastings \citep{robert:book} algorithm.
 It takes as input the time series $x = x_{-D+1}^n$, the alphabet size~$m\geq 2$, the maximum memory length $D\geq 0$, the prior hyperparameter $\beta$, the number~of change-points $\ell\geq 1$, the initial MCMC state $\boldsymbol{p}^{(0)}$, and the total number of MCMC iterations~$N$.

 Given the current state $\boldsymbol{p}^{(t)} = \boldsymbol{p}$, a new state $\boldsymbol{p}'$ is proposed as follows: One of the change-points $p_i$ is chosen at random from $\boldsymbol{p}$ (excluding the edges $p_0=1$ and $p_{\ell+1} = n$), and it is replaced either by a uniformly chosen position $p_i'$ from the $(n-\ell-2)$ remaining available positions, with probability 1/2, or by one of its two neighbours, again with probability 1/2.
-[Note that the neighbours of a change-point are always available, as the prior places zero probability to adjacent change-points.]
+Note that the neighbours of a change-point are always available, as the prior places zero probability to adjacent change-points.

 The proposed $\boldsymbol{p}'$ is either accepted and $\boldsymbol{p}^{(t+1)} = \boldsymbol{p}'$, or rejected and $\boldsymbol{p}^{(t+1)} = \boldsymbol{p}$, where the acceptance probability is given by $\alpha(\boldsymbol{p}, \boldsymbol{p}') = \min\{1, r(\boldsymbol{p}, \boldsymbol{p}')\}$, where,